sadia01/PostgreSQL-Query-Practice/README.md

 Combines the result-set of two or more `SELECT` statements, concatenating results.

+# SQL Concepts and Exercises

+This README provides information on Timestamps, Extract, SQL subqueries, self joins, data types, primary and foreign keys, and constraints.
+It also includes practice instructions for the database assessment.

 ## Timestamps

 1. `SHOW TIMEZONE()` - Shows the current time zone.